babariviere/flutter_sms/README.md

 ```

 **Note**: _the use of `await` keyword means that `readBytes()` is resolved asynchronously
-and a Future is retorned._
+and a Future is returned._

 ## User Profile